To see our SEND policy and report, click the links below:

 Contact Information

-The SENCO, Miss Paul, has a focus on ensuring the vision and direction of the school continues to meet the needs to students with SEN. He has completed the National Qualification for Special Educational Needs Coordination at Canterbury Christchurch University
+The SENCO, Miss Paul, has a focus on ensuring the vision and direction of the school continues to meet the needs to students with SEN. She has completed the National Qualification for Special Educational Needs Coordination at Canterbury Christchurch University

 A variety of CPD opportunities are available to both teaching and support staff including: